 Graduation honors are open to undergraduate students with a minimum of 40 graded units earned at Lincoln University.
-All Lincoln University grades are considered in calculating the cumulative GPA for honors.
+All Lincoln University grades except CR and NC are considered in calculating the cumulative GPA for honors.
 Bachelor's degree candidates receive the following special recognition awards: "President's Award" for a GPA of 3.8, and "University Award" for a GPA of 3.9 or 4.0.